 Traditional residence halls offer double-occupancy rooms opening onto conventional hallways with community bathrooms.
-The rate of \$1595 per semester for the 2009-2010 year, which includes the Housing Activity Fee (\$20) and Post Office Box Fee (\$10), is in effect for Langdale Hall.
-The rate of \$1690 is in effect for Brown, Lowndes, and Patterson Halls.
+The rate of \$1680 per semester is projected for the 2010-2011 year, which includes the Housing Activity Fee (\$20) and Post Office Box Fee (\$10), is in effect for un-renovated part of Langdale Hall.
+The rate of \$1770 is projected for Brown, renovated part of Langdale, Lowndes, Reade, and Patterson Halls.
 This rate is based on dual occupancy.
-Reade Hall serves as our newly renovated Honors House and has a rate of \$1690 per semester.

-The new Georgia Hall and Hopper Hall, both suite-style facilities, offer both private and semi-private rooms.
-The private rate is \$2130, and the semi-private rate is \$1900.
+Georgia Hall and Hopper Hall, both suite-style facilities, offer both private and semi-private rooms.
+The private rate is projected at \$2225, and the semi-private rate is projected at \$1990.
 The University reserves the right to close any of its residence halls in any given semester or to reassign students to rooms at any time.